samjones00/docs/docs/_documentation/Authentication-and-authorization.md

 ```

 > Note: The Callback URL in each Application should match the CallbackUrl for your application which is typically: http://yourhostname.com/auth/{Provider}, e.g. http://yourhostname.com/auth/twitter for Twitter.

-### Built-In Auth Providers

-By default the `CredentialsAuthProvider` and `BasicAuthProvider` validate against users stored in the UserAuth repository.
-The registration service at `/register` allow users to register new users with your service and stores them in your preferred `AuthRepository` provider (below).
-The [SocialBootstrapApi](https://github.com/ServiceStack/SocialBootstrapApi) uses this to allow new users (without Twitter/Facebook accounts) to register with the website.

-A good starting place to create your own Auth provider that relies on username/password validation is to subclass `CredentialsAuthProvider` and override the `bool TryAuthenticate(service, username, password)` hook so you can add in your own implementation.
-If you want to make this available via BasicAuth as well you will also need to subclass `BasicAuthProvider` with your own custom implementation.

 ### User Auth Repository